arcanemachine/phoenix-todo-list/README.md

 Before running any tests, use the instructions above to ensure that:

 - The required environment variables have been set.
+  - Use the instructions in the previous step to create a basic `.env` file in the project root directory.
 - A PostgreSQL server is up and running.
-  - You may need to create a test database:
+  - You may need to create a test database: `MIX_ENV=test mix ecto.create`
-    - `MIX_ENV=test mix ecto.create`
+  - If any errors occur during the tests, try resetting the test database: `MIX_ENV=test mix ecto.reset`
+    - For example, the E2E test scripts reset the database between test runs.
+However, if the script is aborted, the database may not be reset, which can effect the results of `mix test`.

 #### Elixir-Based Tests (`mix test`)